What Should Be In Your Maintenance Contract (And Why)

-Per device pricing: The vendor and the company agree upon a fixed price for servicing a single device for the duration of the contract.
-To obtain the total price, the per-device price is multiplied by the number of devices to be covered under the contract.
+- Per device pricing: The vendor and the company agree upon a fixed price for servicing a single device for the duration of the contract.
+To obtain the total price, multiply the price per-device by the number of devices covered under the contract.

 The contract can have other specific requirements from the client that will carry an additional cost.
 The terms, conditions, and the final price of the contract heavily depend on the negotiations between the two parties.